Professional Resume Writing Services Los Angeles (2x Certified)

 • Do make sure your positioning reflects your personality.

-• Do incorporate in keywords (nouns, industry-specific terminology, and skills) into your personal positioning.
+• Do incorporate keywords (nouns, industry-specific terminology, and skills) into your positioning.

 • Do be authentic.
-Make sure your personal positioning reflects your personal values, qualifications, and attributes.
+Make sure your positioning reflects your personal values, qualifications, and attributes.

 Here are some things you should not do: